 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Easy File Converter Plus Promos, Free Maps World Promos and MusiCalm are a few examples of other adwares.
-They seldom appear suspect and typically look ordinary.
-Users are tempted into download/installation with offers of a wide variety of "useful" and "advantageous" functions.
-However, these features rarely operate as promised and in most cases - they do not work at all.
+Easy File Converter Plus Promos, Free Maps World Promos and MusiCalm are some examples of other adware infections.
+They typically seem normal and people are tempted into download/installation with offers of "useful" functions, however, these features rarely operate as promised and, in most cases, do not work at all.
 This applies to all PUAs.
-The only purpose of unwanted apps is to generate revenue at user expense.
-Hence, instead of delivering on any promises, PUAs run intrusive advert campaigns, cause redirects to untrustworthy and malicious webpages, hijack browsers and collect private information.
+The only purpose of these unwanted apps is to generate revenue at users' expense.
+Rather than delivering any real value, PUAs run intrusive ad campaigns, cause redirects to untrusted and malicious web pages, hijack browsers and collect private information.

 How did MessengerSpot install on my computer?

-Some PUAs (e.g. MessengerSpot) have "official" promotional pages, from which they can be downloaded.
-However, these apps can also be downloaded/installed without explicit user consent.
+Some PUAs (including MessengerSpot) have "official" promotional pages from which they can be downloaded, however, these apps are commonly downloaded/installed without explicit user consent.
 PUAs are proliferated using the "bundling" method.
-This deceptive marketing technique consists of packing regular software with unwanted or malicious additions.
-Rushed download and installation processes (e.g. ignored terms, skipped steps, used presets, etc.) - increase the risk of inadvertent installation of bundled content, despite presence of any opt-out options.
-Once clicked on, intrusive adverts can execute scripts to stealthily download/install PUAs.
+This deceptive marketing technique involves packing regular software with unwanted or malicious additions.
+Rushing download and installation processes (e.g. ignoring terms, skipping steps, using presets, etc.) increases the risk of inadvertent installation of bundled content, despite the presence of any opt-out options.
+Once clicked, intrusive ads can execute scripts to stealthily download/install PUAs.

 Software should be researched before download/installation and/or purchase.
-It is recommended to only use official and verified download channels.
-Untrustworthy sources, like: unofficial and free file-hosting (freeware) websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - can offer deceptive and/or bundled content.
-Download and installation processes are to be treated with caution.
-Therefore, it is important to read terms, explore all available options, use the "Custom/Advanced" settings and decline downloading/installing additional apps, tools, features and so on.
-Intrusive ads appear legitimate, however they redirect to various unreliable and questionable webpages (e.g. gambling, pornography, adult-dating, etc.).
-Should users encounter such advertisements/redirects, they are advised to inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins from it.
+You are advised to use only official and verified download channels.
+Untrustworthy sources such as unofficial and free file-hosting (freeware) websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders can offer deceptive or bundled content.
+Treat download and installation processes with caution.
+It is important to read the terms, explore all available options, use the "Custom/Advanced" settings and decline download/installation of additional apps, tools, features and so on.
+Intrusive ads may seem legitimate, however, they can redirect to dubious web pages (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter these advertisements/redirects, inspect the system and immediately remove all suspect applications and browser extensions/plug-ins.
 If your computer is already infected with MessengerSpot, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this adware.